odoo/documentation/legal/terms/enterprise.rst

 to obtain the correction.
 The Customer will not be asked to upgrade to a more recent Covered Version of the Software as a remedy to a Bug.

-When a Bug is fixed in any Covered Version, Odoo SA commits to fixing the Bug in all more recent Covered Versions of the Software.
+When a Bug is fixed in any Covered Version, Twenty20 SA commits to fixing the Bug in all more recent Covered Versions of the Software.

-Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Odoo SA cannot be held liable for Bugs in the Software.
+Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Twenty20 SA cannot be held liable for Bugs in the Software.

 4.2 Security Advisories Service
 -------------------------------

-For the duration of this Agreement, Odoo SA commits to sending a "Security Advisory" to the Customer for any security Bug that are discovered in the Covered Versions of the Software, at least 2 weeks before making the Security Advisory public, unless the Bug has already been disclosed publicly by a third party.
+For the duration of this Agreement, Twenty20 SA commits to sending a "Security Advisory" to the Customer for any security Bug that are discovered in the Covered Versions of the Software, at least 2 weeks before making the Security Advisory public, unless the Bug has already been disclosed publicly by a third party.